palaa159/Docs/OpenBCI Software/01-OpenBCI_GUI.md

 ## Customize Your Layout

 The OpenBCI GUI displays up to six customizable windows in twelve layouts!
 You can choose what each window displays by clicking the dropdown menu at the upper left of each window.
 In the screengrab below, my GUI is showing Time Series, FFT Plot, and Accelerometer.

+Also, you can see an impedance test has been started on Channel 1.
+See the next section "Impedance Testing" for more information.

 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/images/GUI_Impedance.png?raw=true" width="100%">

 ## Impedance Testing
 When using Cyton, you can display the impedance of individual channels by toggling the small Ohm icon to the right of each color coded channel number in the Time Series Widget.
-When the Ohm icon is toggled on, the board sends a small current through the selected channel to obtain the impedance value. **For this reason, you won't be able to stream data on a channel and obtain the impedance value simultaneously.** See below:
+When the Ohm icon is toggled on, the board sends a small current through the selected channel to obtain the impedance value. **For this reason, you won't be able to stream data on a channel and obtain the impedance value simultaneously.**

 To test impedance for Ganglion, use the Ganglion Signal Widget.